Your basket is currently empty!

 Despite these challenges, ongoing research and technological advancements continue to refine and expand the applications of PET scans in diagnosing and treating neurodegenerative diseases.

-Collaborations between experts in various fields such as neuroscience, radiology and computer science are novel approaches to image analysis and interpretation while addressing current limitations.
+Collaborations between experts in various fields such as neuroscience, radiology and computer science are driving novel approaches to image analysis and interpretation while addressing current limitations.

 As you immerse yourself in this exciting area of study with a passion for serving others through improved healthcare outcomes, rest assured that your contributions will help shape an even more promising future for patients suffering from these debilitating conditions.